debezium/debezium-examples/apache-pulsar/README.md

 Using [Debezium's embedded mode](http://debezium.io/docs/embedded/) it is possible to stream database changes to arbitrary destinations and thus not be limited to Kafka as the only broker.
 This demo shows how to stream changes from a Postgres database to Apache [Pulsar](https://pulsar.incubator.apache.org/).

+Note: An alternative approach for ingesting change events from Debezium into Apache Pulsar is to use Pulsar IO, which comes with [support for Debezium's connectors](https://pulsar.apache.org/docs/en/io-cdc-debezium/) as of Pulsar 2.3.

 ## Prerequisites

 * Java 8 development environment